AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 * Plan ahead to bring variables into alignment across those report suites.
 For example, eVar1 in report suite 1 may point to [!UICONTROL Page].
 In report suite 2, eVar1 may point to [!UICONTROL Internal Campaign].
 When brought into CJA, these variables will mix into a single eVar1 dimension, leading to potentially confusing and inaccurate reporting.

-* Use the [Date Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html) feature to map variables.
+* Use the [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html) feature to map variables.
 While it makes it easier if all report suites use the same common variable design, it's not required if you use the new Experience Platform [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html#mapping) feature.
 It allows you to reference a variable by its mapped value, which is at the datastream (or property) level.

 If you have avoided moving to a global report suite due to issues with [!UICONTROL Uniques Exceeded] or [!UICONTROL Low Traffic], know that CJA has no [cardinality limits on a dimension](/help/components/dimensions/high-cardinality.md).
 It allows for any unique value to appear and be counted.